Stem Cell Transplant

 What is a stem cell transplant?

 A stem cell is a new cell that has not yet decided what it wants to be when it grows up.
 When stem cells mature they are either a red blood cell that carries oxygen from the lungs to the rest of the body, a white blood cell which fights infection, or a platelet which helps blood to clot when needed.
 New blood cells or stem cells are produced by the bone marrow.
 The process of stem cell transplant begins by administering certain chemotherapy drugs and/or growth factors called moderate dose chemotherapy or mobilization to promote the growth of bone marrow stem cells and their release into the blood stream.

 What types of cancer do stem cell transplants treat?

-The Baptist Stem Cell Transplant Center treats lymphoma, leukemia, multiple myeloma, testicular cancer, and breast cancer.
+The Baptist Stem Cell Transplant Center treats lymphoma, leukemia, multiple myeloma, and testicular cancer.
 These treatments may require short term or long term recovery as well as chemotherapy.